 - St Michael, Mickleham dates from Saxon and Norman times but most of the original features were lost in an 1842 renovation.
 It has a ‘weeping chancel’, one which is out of alignment with the nave.

 - As the name implies, The Gallops was used for leisure riding and for exercising horses racing at Epsom (which were stabled at the Running Horses pub in Mickleham).

 - The North Downs Way runs for 246 km along the length of the North Downs (with two sections at its eastern end), from Farnham in Surrey to Dover in Kent.

 - Brockham Lime Works was a major industrial site in Victorian times.
 Chalk from the quarry was burnt in kilns to produce quicklime, used in the manufacture of mortar and fertiliser.

 - The Salomons Memorial commemorates Leopold Salomons of Norbury Park, who bought Box Hill when it was offered for sale in 1912 and donated it to the National Trust two years later.

 - Broadwood's Folly was built in the 19thC by the piano manufacturer Thomas Broadwood, who owned the prominent house in the valley below, Juniper Hall.
 A holm oak growing inside it had to be removed since it was dying and damaging the structure of the tower.

 - Box Hill Fort was one of a chain of mobilisation centres built to defend London at the end of the 19thC, but the idea was soon abandoned.
 It has now been colonized by several species of bats.

 - Major Peter Labellière was an eccentric local resident who insisted on being buried upside down, reasoning that “as the world is turned topsy-turvy” he would be the right way up in the end.

-- The property on the left (not visible from this path) is Swiss Cottage, where the television pioneer John Logie Baird conducted some of his early experiments in 1930.
+- Swiss Cottage is where the television pioneer John Logie Baird conducted some of his early experiments in 1930.